Every Story Counts

 Our Country Library

-by Caroline Rogers, about 1 month agoDescanso Library has always been a warm, welcoming home for our community for every age.
+by Caroline Rogers, 3 months agoDescanso Library has always been a warm, welcoming home for our community for every age.
 When I was teaching first grade, I would walk my students over for "Library Time" with Peggy Machado, head librarian at the time.
 She would read a story, and then the children were allowed to browse and check out books.
 Peggy was magical with children.My own sons loved the kids' library programs.

 Today, our library still is the "Community Center" of our town.
 Many clubs meet there, and often classes are taught there.
 There is a "free" book drop off and exchange funded by...
 Continue reading